eveilyeverafter/Flip2BeRAD/README.md

 ## The C++ version of Flip2BeRAD

 This version is most actively under development.
+Unlike the Python variant, this one does not allow barcode mismatching nor does it allow multiple cut sites to be coprocessed.
 To compile, clone the github repo and navigate to the directory containing the main.cpp.
 Type in:

 ```